tarwn/lessthandot-hugo/blogs/content/posts/2014-01-02-who-would-benefit-from-product.md

   - product information management

 ---
 A lot of PIM projects start together with an e-commerce project.
 The e-commerce project will make products available online and to maintain the product information a PIM project is started preceding the e-commerce project.
-In my previous post &#8220;[What is Product Information Management?][1]&#8221; I explained what Product Information Management is.
+In my previous post “[What is Product Information Management?][1]” I explained what Product Information Management is.
 But who would benefit from such a PIM project?

 <div class="image_block">
   <a href="http://farm6.staticflickr.com/5045/5322091121_204bb92a05_o.jpg"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/Axel8s/PimBenefit.jpg?mtime=1388673769" width="500" height="333" /></a>